-In the following discussion, we summarize the choice of commercialization mode under the two systems.
+In the following discussion we summarize the choice of commercialization mode under the two systems.
 A formal representation of the choice under the two systems is given in the Appendix.

-4.1 The US system
+4.1 The US System

-There is considerable evidence that in the United States, one of the primary objectives of TTOs is to maximize license income (Jensen and Thursby, 2001; Thursby et al., 2001).
+There is considerable evidence that in the US one of the primary objectives of TTOs is to maximize license income (Thursby et al 2001; Jensen and Thursby 2001).
 Accordingly, we assume the TTO chooses a licensee so as to maximize its expected license revenue.
 In general, we assume this revenue is a royalty payment based on the licensee's net sales.
-We treat the royalty rate as exogenous and assume that the TTO cannot discriminate in the rate it charges to different licensees.
-If it licenses to the inventor, it bears no cost, but if it licenses to an established firm, it bears a search cost.
+We treat the royalty rate as exogenous and, assume the TTO cannot discriminate in the rate it charges to different licensees.
+If it licenses to the inventor, it bears no cost, but if it licenses to an established firm it bears a search cost.
 According to Bayh-Dole, the TTO is required to share a portion of this revenue with the faculty inventor, which we denote by α .

-Expected license revenue to the TTO if it licenses to an established firm is given by:

-$$R_F = (1 - \alpha) r_F^{US} B \left(e_F^{US} \right)^{\lambda} q_F \pi - \nu k$$ where $(1-\alpha)$ is the TTO's share of license revenue, r_F^{US} is royalty rate, e_F^{US} is optimal inventor effort, k is search cost for an individual researcher of finding a firm, and ν is the share of the cost that the TTO incurs.
-If the TTO has increasing returns to scale in searching, informational advantages, or skills, that corresponds to $\nu < 1$.
-The optimal effort level chosen by the inventor is given by:
+Expected license revenue to the TTO if it licenses to an established firm is given by where $(1 - \alpha)$ is the TTO's share of license revenue, r_F^{US} is royalty rate, e_F^{US} is optimal inventor effort, k is search cost for an individual researchers of finding a firm, and v is the share of the cost that the TTO incurs.
+If the TTO has increasing returns to scale in searching, informational advantages or skills, that corresponds to v < 1.
+The optimal effort level chosen by the inventor is given by where s^{US} is her university salary in the US.